 | High Grade | 5,000 – 6,500 | Power plants, CPPs |

-Kiln firing, pre-heater and calciner systems.
+2. Cement Industry: Kiln firing, pre-heater & calciner systems.

-Textile, chemical, paper & pulp industries.
+3. Industrial Boilers: Textile, chemical, paper & pulp industries.

-Brick kilns, tiles, and ceramic firing.
+4. Brick & Ceramic Industry: Brick kilns, tile and ceramic firing.

-Gasification & Energy Conversion
+6. Gasification & Energy Conversion: Syngas production.

 Advantages